 The elements outlined for safety and health in this edition are modelled on the Australian and New Zealand standard AS/NZS 4801:2001 (see the table on page 3).
 This edition has also incorporated the revised requirements stated in ISO 14001:2004, which are also addressed in the 'how to' document AS/NZS ISO 19011, Guidelines for quality and/or environmental management systems auditing.
 Relevant elements from the second edition (which was modelled on the international standard AS/NZS ISO 9001:1994) have been incorporated into this edition.

-SafeGuard has been developed by the Mines Inspectorate within the Department of Employment, Economic Development and Innovation (DEEDI) in consultation with industry, unions and occupational health and safety specialists.
+SafeGuard has been developed by the Mines Inspectorate in consultation with industry, unions and occupational health and safety specialists.